Protocol data unit: Packet-switched data networks

 In the context of packet switching data networks, a protocol data unit (PDU) is best understood in relation to a service data unit (SDU).

 The features or services of the network are implemented in distinct layers.
-The physical layer sends ones and zeros across a wire or fiber.
+The physical layer sends ones and zeros across different communication media such as copper wiring or fiber optic cable.
 The data link layer then organizes these ones and zeros into chunks of data and gets them safely to the right place on the wire.
 The network layer transmits the organized data over multiple connected networks, and the transport layer delivers the data to the right software application at the destination.

 Between the layers (and between the application and the top-most layer), the layers pass service data units (SDUs) across interfaces.
 The higher layer understands the structure of the data in the SDU, but the lower layer at the interface does not; moreover, the lower layer treats the SDU as the payload, undertaking to get it to the same interface at the destination.
 In order to do this, the protocol (lower) layer will add to the SDU certain data it needs to perform its function, which is called encapsulation.
 For example, it might add a port number to identify the application, a network address to help with routing, a code to identify the type of data in the packet and error-checking information.
 All this additional information, plus the original service data unit from the higher layer, constitutes the protocol data unit at this layer.

 The SDU and metadata added by the lower layer can be larger than the maximum size of that layer's PDU (known as the maximum transmission unit; MTU).
 When this is the case, the PDU must be split into multiple payloads of a size suitable for transmission or processing by the lower layer, a process known as IP fragmentation.